Common searched topics: Manufacturing, Label printing, Sales order

 What data does inFlow pull from WooCommerce?

-WooCommerce orders that have been marked as Processing or Pending payment will be synced to inFlow.
+WooCommerce orders marked as Processing or Pending payment will be synced to inFlow.
 See below for a list of fields from your WooCommerce orders that sync to inFlow.

 • Customer Name